Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-management-of-units-english.rst

 Available Support
 -----------------

-The ``Common`` layer provides such a service, in a very basic, ad hoc form (which is useful to introduce "special" non-physical, non-standard units, such as ``euro/year``), meant to be enriched over time.
+The ``Myriad`` layer provides such a service, in a very basic, ad hoc form (which is useful to introduce "special" non-physical, non-standard units, such as ``euro/year``), meant to be enriched over time.